Own-Data-Privateer/hoardy-web/extension/README.md

 ### On Firefox-based browsers

-- To get the debugger console go to `about:debugging#/runtime/this-firefox` and press extension's `Inspect` button.
+To get the debugger console go to `about:debugging#/runtime/this-firefox` and press extension's `Inspect` button.

-- You should also probably set "Persist Logs" setting on the "Console" tab.
+You should also probably set "Persist Logs" setting on the "Console" tab.

 ### On Chromium-based browsers

-- To get the debugger console go to `Extensions > Manage Extensions` and press `Inspect views` link after the extension's ID.
+To get the debugger console go to `Extensions > Manage Extensions` and press `Inspect views` link after the extension's ID.

+### On both

+See the `Debugging` section on the `BH` tab of extension's popup UI.

+While doing development, you should, at the very least, enable the `Debug runtime` option there.

+To make your debugger outputs more useful you might also want enable some of the `Log ...` options there.